vikramnayyar/Customer-Identification-for-Bank-Marketing/README.md

 ## Dataset
 The dataset consists of actual information obtained from a marketing campaign of a Portuguese banking institution.
 The bank launched this campaign to increase the term deposits.
 Often; each customer was contacted more than once, to determine as a depositor or non-depositor.

 The dataset was acquired from UCI (University of California, Irvine) repository.
 It is avalailable in link: https://archive.ics.uci.edu/ml/datasets/bank+marketing).
-The dataset consists of <b>15</b> features with <b>11162</b> values.
+The dataset consists of <b>11162</b> rows and <b>15</b> features.

 ## Problem Statement
 Marketing a product or a service is very challenging.
 Identifying the right customer is vital for the marketing team.
 This can significantly reduce the resources and time.
 Furthermore, this allows the team to position the product correctly.
 Unfortunately, finding the right customer can be exhaustive and complicated.
 There are many features to consider and huge data to analyze.
-Henceforth, the marketing team relies on experience of the marketing experts and feedback of team.
+Thus conventionally; the marketing team relies on experience of the marketing experts and feedback of team.

 Due to vast facts originating from so many features; a mistake in identification of customer is inevitable.
 Missing a customer segment results as a loss to the institution.
 On contrary, identifying wrong segment of customers will result in wastage of resources and time (As faults in strategy is confirmed at a later stage).
-Besides; human error is highly probable and often unnoticeable.

 Therefore, such a project is vital for product marketing.